DarkFoxGnS/Foxconn-feladat-megoldasok/foxconnect-react-master/README.md

 <hr>

-Time spent on this project: [should be filled by you]
+Time spent on this project: 2 hours

 ### 🍀 We wish you good luck, hope you'll enjoy the exercise. 🤞